 Lapland borders Jämtland to the south, Norway to the west and Finland to the north-east.
-This huge area contains 8 of Sweden's National Parks: Abisko, Björnlandet, Muddus, Padjelanta, Sarek, Stora Sjöfallet and Vadvetjåkka, and parts of Swedish Lapland make up the World Heritage Site of Laponia.
+This huge area contains 8 of Sweden's National Parks: Abisko, Björnlandet, Muddus, Padjelanta, Sarek, Stora Sjöfallet and Vadvetjåkka,

-Detailed information on travel options will be sent with your booking documentation.
+Detailed information on travel will be provided in response to your enquiry.
 We are happy to advise on suitable connections and assist you with any aspect of planning your journey.